jquery/learn.jquery.com/page/effects/uses-of-queue-and-dequeue.md

 var ajaxQueue = $({});

 $.ajaxQueue = function( ajaxOpts ) {

-	// Hold the original complete function.
+	// Hold the original complete function
 	var oldComplete = ajaxOpts.complete;

-	// Queue our ajax request.
+	// Queue our ajax request
 	ajaxQueue.queue(function( next ) {

-		// Create a complete callback to fire the next event in the queue. ajaxOpts.complete = function() {
+		// Create a complete callback to invoke the next event in the queue ajaxOpts.complete = function() {

-			// Fire the original complete if it was there. if ( oldComplete ) {
+			// Invoke the original complete if it was there if ( oldComplete ) {
 				oldComplete.apply( this, arguments );
 			}

-			// Run the next query in the queue. next();
+			// Run the next query in the queue next();
 		};

-		// Run the query.
+		// Run the query
 		$.ajax( ajaxOpts );
 	});
 };

-// Get each item we want to copy.
+// Get each item we want to copy
 $( "#items li" ).each(function( idx ) {

-	// Queue up an ajax request.
+	// Queue up an ajax request
 	$.ajaxQueue({
 		url: "/ajax_html_echo/",
 		data: {